Edited on 16th of September. Thanks Rafan2421 for Beta-reading.

 "Will you need money?
 Or anything else?"
 She wasn't rich herself, but she had to offer her help at least.

 "No," Narcissa shook her head.
-"When I left Malfoy Manor, I took everything with me that I wanted to keep.
+"When I left Malfoy Manor, I took everything that I wanted to keep with me.
 And I still have sole access to the vault with my dowry.
 Father was so far-seeing to arrange it this way.
 Draco's school is already paid for, too.
 We'll be good."

 "Draco will be at Hogwarts.
 He'll be safe."
 Narcissa was obviously concerned too, only trying to hide it from her sister.
 But Andromeda knew her too well.